A Basic Pandas Dataframe Tutorial for Beginners

 More about Pandas Groupby:

-If we were to fully test our hypothesis we would need to apply hypothesis testing.
+If we were to test our hypothesis fully we would need to apply hypothesis testing.
 Here are two posts about carrying out between-subject analysis of variance using Python:

 df_sex[['iq']].describe()Code language: Python (python)

 More about summary statistics using Python and Pandas can be read in the post Descriptive Statistics using Python.
-If you are interested in learning more you can read the book Python for Data Analysis (see my review).
+If you are interested in learning more, you can read the book Python for Data Analysis (see my review).

 Pandas Tutorial Playlist – Part 1

 Before summing up this Pandas tutorial, here’s a playlist covering the topics above.
-Note, the first video covers how to install Pandas.
+Note the first video covers how to install Pandas.

-Summary of What We’ve Learned
+Summary of What We Have Learned

 • Working with CSV and Excel files using Pandas